martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 You can use a custom script to get peripheral details from rooms to locate peripherals correctly and ensure they're mapped to the corresponding room resource account.
 The PowerShell script located [here](https://www.microsoft.com/en-us/download/details.aspx?id=106063) must be run with administrator permissions.

 For detailed step-by-step instructions, see [Get information for connected peripherals](../rooms/get-peripheral-information.md).
-After uploading information on peripherals, use the Inventory pages in the Pro Management portal to confirm they are associated to the correct BYOD rooms.
+After uploading information on peripherals, use the Inventory pages in the Pro Management portal to confirm they're associated to the correct BYOD rooms.

 ## Enabling automatic work location updates